Back To Top

 In July, the two governments also signed a $1 billion framework agreement to provide concessional funding for development projects from 2024 to 2028.
 The funding channeled through South Korea's Economic Development Cooperation Fund will focus on sectors such as transportation, health care and education, aligning with Rwanda’s NST2, according to Rwanda's Finance Ministry.

-Rwanda is one of seven African core partner countries receiving Official Development Assistance or ODA from the South Korean government.
+Rwanda is one of seven African core partner countries receiving Official Development Assistance from the South Korean government.
 In 2023, South Korea's ODA to Rwanda totaled nearly 30 billion won ($22.6 million), according to Korean government data.

 Kigali, June 2022 (Getty Images)